thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 -rw-r--r-- 1 tedge tedge 95 Mar 22 14:24 /etc/tedge/operations/c8y/child-2/c8y_UploadConfigFile
 ```

-The `c8y_configuration_plugin` has to be run as a daemon on the device, the latter being connected to Cumulocity.
+The `c8y-configuration-plugin` has to be run as a daemon on the device, the latter being connected to Cumulocity.

-On start of `tedge_mapper c8y` and on `/etc/tedge/operations/c8y` directory updates,
+On start of `tedge-mapper c8y` and on `/etc/tedge/operations/c8y` directory updates,
 one can observe on the MQTT bus of the thin-edge device
 the messages sent to Cumulocity to declare the capabilities of the main and child devices.
 Here, the capabilities to upload and download configuration files